Rajukisan8546/latest-VarNa/README.md

-Here’s a comprehensive README file for your project:

 Dynamic Gradient Background Changer
 Project Overview
 The Dynamic Gradient Background Changer is a web application that allows users to change the background color to a randomly generated gradient with the click of a button.
 This project uses HTML, CSS, and JavaScript to create interactive, visually pleasing gradient transitions.
 It's a great example of using JavaScript for DOM manipulation and generating random color values to create dynamic and engaging effects.